rsocket/rsocket/Motivations.md

 Additionally, a poorly chosen communication protocol wastes server resources (CPU, memory, network bandwidth).
 While that may be acceptable for smaller deployments, large systems with hundreds or thousands of nodes multiply the somewhat small inefficiencies into noticeable excess.
 Running with a huge footprint leaves less room for expansion as server resources are relatively cheap but not infinite.
 Managing giant clusters is much more expensive and less nimble even with good tools.
 And often forgotten, the larger a cluster is, the more operationally complex it is, which becomes an availability concern.

-Reactive Socket seeks to:
+ReactiveSocket seeks to:

 - Reduce perceived latency and increase system efficiency by supporting non-blocking, duplex, async application communication with flow control over multiple transports from any language.

 - Reduce hardware footprint (and thus cost and operational complexity) by:
-   - increasing CPU efficiency
-   - increasing memory efficiency
+   - increasing CPU and memory efficiency through use of binary encoding
-   - using binary encoding to reduce computation and byte size
-   - allowing persistent connections
+   - avoid redundant work by allowing persistent connections

 - Reduce perceived user latency by:
    - avoiding handshakes and the associated round-trip network overhead